Compliance

 Maintain Rigorous Governance Structures

-• In the period of April-May 2022, we conducted “Monitor and Review” of the ITOCHU Group's compliance system for FYE 2022, which covered 452 organizations, including ITOCHU Corporation's all divisions in head quarter, all domestic branches, overseas blocks, and ITOCHU Group companies and their subsidiaries.
-The purpose is to understand and promote the status of the compliance system in each organization.
+• In the period of April - May 2024, “Monitor and Review” of the ITOCHU Group’s compliance system for the FYE 2024 was conducted.
+This survey covered a total of 434 organizations, including all organizations at the headquarter, all domestic branches, overseas blocks, and ITOCHU Corporation’s Group companies, and their sub-subsidiaries.
+The purpose of the survey is to understand and promote each organization’s compliance system.

-• The status of our periodical on-site compliance training seminars in FYE 2023 is as follows:
+• The status of our periodical on-site compliance training seminars conducted for domestic group companies including their subsidiaries and affiliates in FYE 2025 is as follows:

 Structures and Systems